-A battery is the lifeblood of a car.
+A battery is the lifeblood of a car so that is why we want to share how to extend the life of your car battery.
 Without it, your car won’t move.
 It’s important to ensure your battery is strong and healthy at all times, to avoid being stranded in the middle of nowhere or in your driveway when you really need to get to work.
 It’s no secret that an unexpected flat battery can lead to a lot of stress and wasted time.

 Anything from harsh weather conditions to leaving your lights on can contribute to battery drainage.
 Here are some tips on how to keep your battery from draining prematurely and how you can extend the life of your car battery.
 Hint: regular battery service is key to it all.